keymetrics/doc-pm2/en/runtime/quick-start.md

 PM2 keeps a list of your processes to be able to start, restart and stop them easily.

-All your app are started in the background, letting you access to the command line.
+All your apps are started in the background, letting you access to the command line.
 Use the PM2 CLI to interact with your apps.

 ### Process list